Updated on: December 6, 2024

 Bottom Line:

-Keeper provides a feature-rich app that comes with tons of extras like dark web monitoring and secure file storage.
-It has user-friendly apps for major Linux distros, but it doesn’t provide the same value as 1Password or Dashlane, which include all of their features in one plan.
+Keeper provides a feature-rich Linux app that comes with tons of extras like dark web monitoring and secure file storage.
+It works with all major Linux distros, but it doesn’t provide the same value as 1Password or Dashlane, which include all of their features in one plan.
 Keeper doesn’t have a money-back guarantee, but you can get a 30-day free trial of Keeper Unlimited.

 Bonus.
 Bitwarden — Best Open-Source Password Manager for Linux

 Bitwarden is a secure, open-source, and low-cost password manager.
 It uses top-notch encryption and has other great security features.
-In addition to a fully functional open-source Linux app, the biggest selling point for me is that, unlike the other options on this list, Bitwarden allows you to host your data locally or on your own server (and Bitwarden makes this quite easy to do thanks to extensive documentation).
+In addition to a fully functional open-source Linux app, the biggest selling point for me is that, unlike the other options on this list, Bitwarden allows Linux users to host data locally or on their own servers.
+This is easy to do, thanks to extensive documentation.

 Bitwarden provides an easy-to-use GUI app for Linux as well as a CLI.
-There are also some development tools, but beyond the CLI itself, most of these are reserved for enterprise customers, unfortunately.
+There are also some development tools, but beyond the CLI itself, most of these are reserved for enterprise customers.

 Bitwarden’s Linux app comes with: